haniffalab/HCA_skin/readme.md

-# HCA Skin single cell analysis
+# Poised cell circuits in human skin are activated in disease

-This repository contains code used for the analysis of the Human Cell Atlas Skin samples *(Fletcher, Vegh, Reynolds et al., 2019, manuscript submitted).*
+This repository contains code used for the analysis of the Human Cell Atlas Skin samples bioRxiv *preprint doi: https://doi.org/10.1101/2020.11.05.369363.*

+## Data
+Datasets analysed include: 10X data (Healthy adult Skin, PS skin, AD skin, fetal Skin), IHC for healthy and diseased skin, SS2 data, and healthy skin BCR-/TCR-enriched VDJ data.

+## Analysis workflows
-Cellranger count matrix files were loaded into one object as described in the 'data' directory, then cells were subset into four major groups and analysed.
-Finally, cell type annotations and raw counts were exported and uploaded to ArrayExpress (E-MTAB-####).
+Cellranger count matrix files for Healthy, AD and PS skin 10X data were loaded into one object as described in https://github.com/haniffalab/FCA_liver for downstream analysis.

-(https://github.com/haniffalab/scRNA-seq_analysis/releases/tag/v1.0.0), https://github.com/haniffalab/scRNA-seq_analysis), set up on the School of Computing Science HPC Facility, Newcastle University.
+Generalisable scripts are saved in the 'pipelines' directory.
+Please refer to pipelines/readme file for further information on the methods used for each pipeline.
+The figure panels created through use of each pipeline are detailed in readme file.

+Custom scripts written by IG and VEGP and GR unless otherwise stated.

 See [Human Cell Atlas](https://www.humancellatlas.org) for more details.